-Rumor: Amazon launching their own app store, Android-powered tabletAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Amazon launching their own app store, Android-powered tabletAlex Wagner - Editorial Director of News and Content

 Verizon recently announced that they would be launching their own V CAST Android App Store, but a new rumor suggests that their app store won't be the only newcomer to the Android platform.
 Amazon, makers of the Kindle e-reader, is said to be creating their own Android app store.
 Some of the more interesting aspects of the rumored Amazon Android app store include: